Brazil

 Individual or Family Funeral Assistance

-This information about employee benefits in Brazil is provided by SCIATH, Asinta’s employee benefits consulting Partner in Brazil.
+This information about employee benefits in Brazil is provided by Sciath, Asinta’s employee benefits consulting Partner in Brazil.

 Nothing in this report is intended to be legal, financial, or tax advice, and readers are advised to consult with their appropriate advisors regarding any legal, financial, or tax implications this information may address.